Chris-plus-alphanumericgibberish/dnethack/README.md

 -----Wards and engravings may be of different types (ie, you can have a burned ward and a dust-engraved message in the same square)
 -----Altering the ward or the engraving obscures the ward, making you vulnerable until you finish the alteration.
+-Barbarians can reach expert in Broadsword and Trident -Merged in the Convict patch.
+--Convicts will find they are unable to raise their alignment record as fast as other roles can.
+--Convicts will find a slightly alter
--Barbarians can reach expert in Broadsword and Trident -Valks can reach expert in spear but only skilled in longsword -Valks start with a +1 spear instead of a +1 longsword (as in Slash'em).
+-Valks can reach expert in spear but only skilled in longsword -Valks start with a +1 spear instead of a +1 longsword (as in Slash'em).
 -Valks start with leather armor and +1 small shields